Updates (January 2026 to March 2026)

 (Optional) You may also enable:

-• Interstitial Page with an optional message.
-A brief, neutral holding screen appears while Traceable evaluates the request, then your page continues.
+Interstitial Page with an optional message.
+A brief, neutral holding screen appears while Traceable evaluates the request; your page continues afterward.

-• IP Whitelisting — Traffic from trusted IPs or ranges skips bot challenges for this configuration.
+IP Whitelisting — Traffic from trusted IP addresses or ranges bypasses bot challenges for this configuration.
 Keep the list focused and reviewed.

 Steps